rabbitmq/osiris/CONTRIBUTING.md

-# Contributing to Ra
+# Contributing to Osiris

 ## Overview

-Ra is a project under heavy development, so consider discussing your idea with the maintainers on the RabbitMQ mailing list, rabbitmq-users.
+Osiris is a very young project under heavy development, so consider discussing your idea with the maintainers on the RabbitMQ mailing list, rabbitmq-users.

 The process is fairly standard and straightforward: